A portable humidifier can help with allergies, dry skin and more. Here’s what to look for.

 Decide where to put it.
 A flat surface, on the floor or elevated, and a few feet away from any object you don’t want to get wet is the ideal spot for a humidifier.
 Be careful if you have an ultrasonic model; water can start pooling on the surface below it, Rothman says.
 With a floor or tabletop model, you may need to place a towel or water-resistant cloth underneath it.
 Also, ensure that electrical cords or extension cords don’t pose a tripping hazard.

 Calculate extra costs.
-Look at all the extras and calculate how much you will spend to keep your unit running.
-The wick (about $5 to $20) in an evaporative humidifier removes most mineral deposits, and it should be replaced every month or so or when the wick turns brown, you smell an odor or output drops.
-One way to extend wick life: Each time you clean your unit, rinse the wick and flip the bottom side to the top, because the top tends to dry out quicker than the bottom, which sits in the water well.
+Look at the extras and calculate how much it will cost to run your unit.

+The wick (about $5 to $20) in an evaporative humidifier, which removes most mineral deposits, should be replaced every month or so (when the wick turns brown, you smell an odor or output drops).
+To extend wick life: Each time you clean your unit, rinse the wick and flip the bottom side to the top, because the top tends to dry out quicker than the bottom, which sits in the water well.

 For homes with hard water, an ultrasonic humidifier may produce a fine, white dust.
 Using distilled water instead of tap can reduce the dust, but assuming you refill your tank daily, that can mean buying seven gallons or more of distilled water per week.
 Demineralization cartridges designed to trap minerals before they become airborne are another potential remedy.
 These run between about $9 and $13 and should be replaced every one to three months, depending on water hardness.

 Plan to keep it clean.
 There’s no way around it: Portable humidifiers are a magnet for bacterial growth.
 Some models are easier to clean than others, and you may want to factor that into your buying decision.
 Always read the instructions, but expect to empty the tank daily, even if you only use it at night in your bedroom.

-A general rule of thumb is to clean your unit at least once a week or more.
+A general rule of thumb is to clean your unit at least once a week.
 Good Housekeeping recommends using one to two cups of undiluted white vinegar and swishing it around in the tank before placing the tank back onto the base, so it drains into the reservoir.
 Leave the vinegar in for 15 to 20 minutes, then empty the tank and base, and use a toothbrush or cotton swab to remove mineral deposits.
 Wipe down the cap with a cloth, rinse everything thoroughly with water and let it air dry.
-For a deeper clean, follow the same steps, but instead of vinegar, use a solution of one teaspoon of bleach to one gallon of water.
+For a deeper clean, instead of vinegar, use a solution of one teaspoon of bleach to one gallon of water.
 “Proper cleaning is a pain, but you must be willing to invest the time and effort,” Rothman says.
 “If you aren’t willing, then don’t use a portable humidifier.”